 Interest earned in a savings account is taxed at a marginal rate.
 For example, if your income tax bracket puts you at 35%, the interest from your account will be taxed at that same rate.

-You should use one whenever you have a money goal you are trying to reach.
+- Preparation for Events – You should use one whenever you have a money goal you are trying to reach.

 For instance, if you are putting money aside for your vacation, it can be handy to have.
 Long term goals also work great with these accounts, such as saving for a house down payment.

-Savings accounts are also great if you want to avoid spending money.
+- Avoid Spending Money – Savings accounts are also great if you want to avoid spending money.
 They can help you resist the temptation to spend, since there are more steps involved to get the money back out.

 If you are trying to change your financial habits, this can be a great place to start.

-Money placed into your savings account is kept safe.
+- Protecting Your Money – Money placed into your savings account is kept safe.
 If you have more than you need, you will want to protect it.

 There are no risks involved like there is with investments, as your funds are insured.
 Plus, when you carry cash, there is always the risk of losing it somehow.

-Finally, you want to have a savings account for emergencies.
+- Be Prepared – Finally, you want to have a savings account for emergencies.
 No one knows when they will get sick or injured.
 Plus, if something were to happen to your car, you would need funds for repairs.
 Savings accounts are a great way to keep yourself prepared for sudden situations.

 How to Choose The Right Savings Account for Your Needs